 Reasons for Individual Investors to Be Grateful

-Having a Portfolio—If you’re worried about valuations, monetary policy, economic growth, the impact Washington politics will have on economic growth, a return of downside volatility or anything else potentially affecting the value of your portfolio in an adverse manner, be grateful.
-I realize this seems counterintuitive, but consider the bigger picture: You have wealth to worry about.
-No matter how large or small your portfolio is, it’s money you do not have to spend today.
-Not everyone has this luxury.
+Having a Portfolio—If you’re worried about valuations, monetary policy, economic growth, Washington, trade policy, this fall’s volatility or anything else potentially affecting the value of your portfolio in an adverse manner, be grateful.
+I realize this seems counterintuitive but consider the bigger picture: You have wealth to worry about.
+No matter how large or small your portfolio is, it’s money you have the luxury of not needing today.
+Not everyone is so fortunate.

 More on AAII.com